mcarvin8/sf-decomposer/README.md

 Recommend adding the `disassemble.log` to your `.gitignore` file.

-## Hook
+## Hooks

-A post-retrieve hook has been configured if you elect to use it.
-The post-retrieve hook will automatically decompose the desired metadata types after every Salesforce CLI retrieval if you create this file in the root of your repo: `.sfdecomposer.config.json`
+A post-retrieve hook (for the decompose command) and a pre-run hook (for the recompose command) have been configured if you elect to use them.

+The post-retrieve hook will automatically decompose the desired metadata types after every Salesforce CLI retrieval (`sf project retrieve start` command).

+The pre-run hook will automatically recompose the desired metadata types before every Salesforce CLI deployment/validation (`sf project deploy start` and `sf project deploy validate` commands).

+Both hooks require you to create this file in the root of your repo: `.sfdecomposer.config.json`

 The `.sfdecomposer.config.json` should look like this: